 Step 4: Open the canned corned beef and add to the pan.
 If using fresh corned beef, weigh 24 ounces of coarsely chopped meat and add to the pan.
 Stir to mix with the onions, radishes, and spices.

 Step 5: Spread the hash over the bottom of the pan and press to make a patty or cake.
 Allow to brown for 1-2 minutes.
-Then turn to brown the other side to create delicious crispy edges on the corned beef.
+Then turn to brown the other side to create deliciously crispy edges on the corned beef.

 Step 6: Remove from the heat and enjoy!

-Keto Corned Beef Hash Recipe
+No Potatoes Keto Corned Beef Hash Recipe

 Fresh herbs give this hash a delicious punch of flavor.
-Get fresh herbs at the market or grow them yourself to produce the best flavor.
+Get fresh herbs at the market or grow them to produce the best flavor.

 I picked this fresh Mexican Tarragon from my garden the morning I made the hash.